PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations: Experiments

-This analysis aim to unveil the vulnerability of LLMs to different perturbations in terms of the consistency of correct responses.
-Experimental results of ROP are presented in Table \ref{tab:rop-llm-strategy}.
-First, in terms of LLMs, the correct response consistency of different LLMs vary a lot.
-Among them, gpt-4-turbo performs best with the average macro ROP as 0.8949, which is a big gap compared to other LLMs.
-We also observe that gemini-1.0-pro performs well especially on the OptionForm and OptionCaesar strategies (Macro PDR > 0.9), which can detect the selection bias of LLMs.
-Without prerequisite information, we suppose that special effort have been made in the training of gemini-1.0-pro to overcome selection bias.
-For other LLMs, their correct response consistencies are vulnerable to almost all knowledge-invariant perturbations, which means that their correct answer in the original datasets are less reliable.
-On the other hand, the effect of different strategies on correct response consistency also vary a lot.
-Similar to results in overall performance stability, SwapPos is the most powerful strategy that influences LLMs' correct response consistency, which exposes the inherent flaw of LLMs in defending global order-level perturbation.
+The results of correct response consistency using ROP are presented in Table~\ref{tab:rop-llm-strategy}.
+There is significant variation in ROP across different LLMs.
+Among them, gpt-4-turbo performs the best, with an average macro-ROP of 0.9, which is a substantial advantage over other LLMs.
+Gemini-1.0-pro also performs well, particularly with the OptionForm and OptionCaesar strategies (both having a Macro-ROP > 0.9).
+Other LLMs, however, are vulnerable to almost all knowledge-invariant perturbations, which means that their performance on the original datasets are less reliable.
+On the other hand, the effect of different strategies on correct response consistency varies considerably.
+Similar to the results for performance stability, SwapPos is the most influential strategy affecting LLMs' correct response consistency, which exposes the inherent flaw of LLMs in defending global order perturbation.